vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-dbpedia-lookup/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

-DBPedia lookup is currently limited to the DBPedia API keyword lookup.
+DBPedia lookup is currently limited to the DBPedia API _keyword_ lookup.
+You can configure this service via `DbediaOptions`, which provides the following properties:

+- `limit` (default=10): the maximum number of documents in result.
+AFAIK the DBPedia service does not provide paging via an offset, so this is the only available option here.
+- `prefix` (default=true): true for a prefix lookup (=match the beginning of the input string, rather than the whole input string).
+- `types`: the types filters.
+These are one or more DBpedia classes from the DBpedia ontology that the results should have.
+Using this parameter will only retrieve resources of the passed type(s).
+For instance, you might want to use <http://dbpedia.org/ontology/Person> for persons, <http://dbpedia.org/ontology/Place> for places, etc.

 Essential types from DBPedia ontology: